Adventist Academy of Santa Fe

 If students go off-campus for any reason during school hours, emergency medical information and a first-aid kit will be taken along with them.

-- Share a birthday treat on behalf of your child during the school day (a time and day will be agreed upon to avoid excessive disruptions, and there should be a treat for each child).
+- Share a birthday treat on behalf of your child during the school day (a time and day will be agreed upon to avoid excessive disruptions, and there should be a treat for each child considering known food allergies).

 - Distribute party invitations, cards, or small gifts at school or at school functions (there should be such items in equal amounts and of equal value for every student in the class).

-- Previous school accounts, including past amounts due to AA of SF, must be paid in full before student is admitted for the current year
+- Previous school accounts, including past amounts due to AASF, must be paid in full before student is admitted for the current year

 - Registration fee holds a place in school and is non-refundable

-- Yearly tuition due in advance or in ten monthly installments beginning August 1 and ending May 1
+- Yearly tuition due in advance or in ten monthly installments beginning August 1 and ending May 1.
+A 5% discount will be applied if account is paid in full at registration.

 - Notify school treasurer immediately when extenuating circumstances arise which prevent agreed upon financial obligations from being carried out